 Furthermore, the process should turn your first-time customers into happy customers and brand ambassadors that will attract even more consumers with word-of-mouth marketing.

 Why Is Customer Retention Important?

-Why should you put such an emphasis on customer retention versus customer acquisition?
+Why should you put such an emphasis on customer retention rates versus customer acquisition?
 It will have a major impact on your cash flow and bottom line.
-Recent research indicates that raising your retention rates by a mere 5% you’ll increase your revenue by at least 25%.
-Imagine how much you can earn by improving your rates even more.
+Recent research indicates that raising your retention rates by a mere 5% you'll increase your revenue by at least 25%.
+Imagine how much you can earn by keeping your customers happy.

 How to Calculate Your Retention Rate?

-If you really want to find out just how effective your customer retention strategies are, you need to know how to measure them, right?
+If you really want to find out just how effective your customer retention strategies are, you need to know how to measure them.
 Luckily, unlike many other metrics, calculating your retention rate is not that hard.
 According to Salesforce, this is the formula for calculating customer retention: